clk-project/clk/README.md

 # Quick start

-Install with `python3 -m pip install click-project`
+Install with `curl -sSL https://github.com/Konubinix/click-project/install.sh | bash` or `python3 -m pip install click-project`

 Now, the `clk` tool is available in `~/.local/bin/`, if that directory is not already in your path, use `export PATH="${PATH}:${HOME}/.local/bin"`